'Are You There God? It's Me, Margaret.' Review

 I thoroughly hated the experience of watching Are You There God?
 It's Me, Margaret.

-But my displeasure and exhaustion was not spawned from the quality of the movie, but of its content.
+But my displeasure and exhaustion were not spawned from the quality of the movie but of its content.
 I despise feeling second-hand embarrassment more than anything else in the world.
 Unluckily for me, both the Judy Blume book and film adaptation of Are You There God?
 It's Me, Margaret. are the most efficient and unfiltered deliverers of that exact nauseating feeling.

 First-hand embarrassment is no picnic either, but at least that comes from my own actions.
 Why would anyone on Earth want to have that feeling shared with them when they’ve done nothing to deserve it?
 I’ve avoided most of the entire subgenre of cringe comedy, even though some of them look like they could be fun from time to time (Curb Your Enthusiasm).
 The Office narrowly avoids my disdain on account of its over-the-top antics that are beyond relatability.